-Leaving it to the last minute to finish your accounts and file your return can lead to problems – HMRC’s systems are likely to be inundated and are known to struggele with the surge in demand, which can lead to technical issues and delays.
-Avoid a last minute panic and rush to sort your books and file your return by keeping on top of your accounting, at least on a monthly basis.
+Leaving it to the last minute to finish your accounts and file your return can lead to problems – HMRC’s systems are likely to be inundated and are known to struggle with the surge in demand, which can lead to technical issues and delays.
+Avoid a last-minute panic and rush to sort your books and file your return by keeping on top of your accounting, at least on a monthly basis.

 In addition – set aside funds each month to be able to settle your final tax bill.
-WHile HMRC may be able to payment arrangements, remember you will be going into a new tax year a new tax liability.
+While HMRC may be able to payment arrangements, remember you will be going into a new tax year with new tax liability.